But Trump critics in the Republican Party tend not to stay in office for very long.

 What about the Senate Republicans who voted to convict Trump?

-Seven Republican senators voted to convict Trump in his trial in the Senate, a remarkably high amount.
+Seven Republican senators voted to convict Trump in his trial in the Senate, a remarkably high number.
 But two are retiring — Sens.
 Richard Burr of North Carolina and Patrick J. Toomey of Pennsylvania.

 And because senators serve six-year cycles, only one of the seven — Lisa Murkowski of Alaska — faces voters this November.
 She’s got a primary challenger, whom Trump has endorsed: former statewide official Kelly Tshibaka.